 - Recommendations.
 Two letters of recommendation attesting to experience with children or adolescents or experience related to the mission of the program

 - Video or audio examples in the target language.
 Applicants will be asked to describe, in five to seven minutes, the experiences that led to choosing language teaching as a profession.
 Students who apply for certification in two languages are required to present two videos or audio examples in the two languages

 - Additional materials.
 Other documentation or material that applicants believe distinctly demonstrates qualification for admission to the program

 Last 60 Credits Rule

-Two grade point averages will be calculated to determine candidates' eligibility and selection to programs.
-GPAs will be calculated using (1) all transferable college level course work attempted, and (2) the last 60 credits attempted.
-The higher GPA of these two will be used for purposes of admission.
+Two grade point averages will be calculated to determine candidates' eligibility to programs.
+GPAs will be calculated using (1) all transferable college level coursework attempted, and (2) the last 60 credits attempted.
+The higher GPA of these two will be used for purposes of determining eligibility.
 If fewer than 60 credits have been attempted, all credits will be used to calculate the GPA.
-Graded graduate course work will also be used in all GPA calculations. ("Attempted" course work indicates course work for which a grade has been earned.)
+Graded graduate coursework will also be used in all GPA calculations. ("Attempted" coursework indicates coursework for which a grade has been earned.)
 More information on the Last 60 Credits Rule can be found under Academic Policies and Procedures.

 Applying for Certification in More than One Subject Area

-Applicants who are not already enrolled on the UW–Madison campus must be admissible to the University to enroll in a School of Education program.
+Applicants not already enrolled on the UW–Madison campus must be admissible to the University to enroll in a School of Education program.
 Admission to UW–Madison requires a separate application and admission process.
 See UW–Madison Office of Admissions and Recruitment for application information.
 Prospective transfer students are strongly advised to meet with an Education Academic Services advisor in advance of their application and read this additional information.